Sex During Pregnancy

 Sex during the second or third trimesters will not usually cause any problems.
 Later in pregnancy, you may find sex most comfortable when you lie on your side.
 Also, orgasm close to your delivery date may start uterine contractions.

-Your health professional will probably advise you to avoid sexual intercourse if any of the following occur:
+Your doctor will probably advise you to avoid sexual intercourse if any of the following occur:

-If you are infected with a sexually transmitted disease (STD) during pregnancy, it can cause serious problems for you and the fetus.
-If you are or may be pregnant and are considering having sexual intercourse with a new partner or a partner who may be infected with an STD, use condoms to protect yourself and your baby.
+If you are infected with a sexually transmitted infection (STI) during pregnancy, it can cause serious problems for you and the fetus.
+If you are or may be pregnant and are considering having sexual intercourse with a new partner or a partner who may be infected with an STI, use condoms to protect yourself and your baby.

 eMedicineHealth Medical Reference from Healthwise